Experience the famous Lipizzaner horses in the royal ambience of the Imperial Palace.

 The Palm House is divided into three pavilions and three climate zones, which are connected to each other by tunnel-like corridors.
 The tallest room exhibits plants from the Mediterranean region, the Canary Islands, South Africa, America and Australia.
 The northern room houses plants from China, Japan, the Himalayas and New Zealand.
 Tropical and subtropical plants grow in the third area.
 Plants on display in the Palm House include a 23 meter-tall palm and in spring/summer the largest water lily in the world (with a leaf diameter of 1.20 meters).
 Temperatures range between 8 and 17 degrees Celsius.

-The Palm House is closed from April to November 2014 for remodeling.
+The Palm House is closed on weekdays from April to November 2014 for remodeling.
+However, it is open on weekends and public holidays.

 Tours for visitors with special needs on request (groups of more than 10).